 Dear guests and visitors

+We are looking forward to welcome you to the Lucerne-Lake Lucerne Region.
+Thanks to protective measures taken by the hosts and authorities, safe travelling is possible.
+All establishments and events have implemented the necessary protection concepts.
+As of September 13, Covid certification (Vaccinated, recovered or tested negative) is now mandatory in restaurants and cultural and recreational facilities, among others.
 We will keep you up to date on the current situation in our region, please contact us if you have any question – our team is happy to assist you.

 As a travel destination, Switzerland offers not only pristine nature but also safety and a good health system.
 The country’s tourism service providers are also taking special measures to protect their guests, ensuring they enjoy their stay in Switzerland.
 The safety protocols of the individual sectors can be found here.

-Border controls at all borders between Switzerland and the other Schengen states have been lifted.
-The normal entry requirements are applying again.
-Further information on the official regulations is published on the website of the State Secretariat for Migration SEM.
 Persons arriving in Switzerland from certain countries are required to go into quarantine.
 For further information, consult the website of the Federal Office of Public Health (FOPH).
 There are no travel restrictions in Lucerne or within the Lake Lucerne Region.

 Tourist information offices